mwoodjr/api.mwoodjr.com/README.md

 # api.mwoodjr.com

-Imagine stalking someones sphagetti code.
+Don't stalk someones sphagetti code.
 C'mon.

+## What is this?

+It's just my personal API that serves as an endpoint for a ton of my future and ongoing projects.
+Nothing really big happening here.